MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 ---
-title: Mobile device camera and image permissions in Teams
+title: Camera and image capabilities in Teams
 description: How to use Teams Javascript client SDK to enable native camera and image capabilities
 keywords: camera image capabilities native device permissions ms.topic: conceptual ms.author: lajanuar
 ---

-# Camera and image permissions in Teams
+# Camera and image capabilities in Teams

 >[!IMPORTANT]
 >